ksubramanian9/portfolio_management/docs/architecture/microservices/portfolio_management_service.md

   - **Microservices**: Operates as an independent service, communicating via APIs and events.

 ## Domain Model
 The domain model follows DDD principles, using entities, aggregates, value objects, repositories, and domain services.
-It is implemented in Scala to leverage FP features like immutability and pure functions.
+It is implemented in Java, leveraging immutable data structures and clean code practices.

 - **Entity**: Portfolio
   - **Attributes**: